Aigerim-Zh/World-Weather-Analysis/README.md

 <img src="https://github.com/Aigerim-Zh/World-Weather-Analysis/blob/main/Weather_Database/Analysis/Lin_Regression_MaxTemp_South.png" width="420" height="340">

-Now, we can see that, indeed, the regression confirms a strong negative association between the city latitude and maximum temperature in the Northen Hemishpere.
-In the Southern Hemispher, the relationship is weaker and positive.
+Now, we can see that, indeed, the regression confirms a strong negative association between the city latitude and maximum temperature in the Northern Hemisphere.
+In the Southern Hemisphere, the relationship is weaker and positive.

 So, the latitude might be used to predict the maximum temperature.
-However, it is important to note that to make any causual inferences, we need to investigate other factors affecting the maximum temperature.
+However, it is important to note that to make any causal inferences, we need to investigate other factors affecting the maximum temperature.

 **City Latitude vs. % of Humidity**